Brazilian Labour Party (1945)

 The Brazilian Labour Party (Partido Trabalhista Brasileiro, PTB) was a populist political party in Brazil founded in 1945 by supporters of President Getúlio Vargas.
 From 1945 until 1965, PTB was one of the main parties of Brazil, along with its more centrist ally PSD and main rival UDN.
-After Vargas suicide in 1954, João Goulart became the central figure in the party along with his brother-in-law Leonel Brizola.
-Goulart was elected Vice President of Brazil twice (1955 and 1960) and became President of Brazil in 1961, but was removed after the 1964 Brazilian coup d'état, and PTB was dismantled by the Institutional Act Number Two in 1965 by the military dictatorship in Brazil.
-Most of the PTB's members went to join the Brazilian Democratic Movement or exiled from Brazil.
+After Vargas's suicide in 1954, João Goulart became the central figure in the party along with his brother-in-law Leonel Brizola.
+Goulart was elected Vice President of Brazil twice (1955 and 1960) and became President of Brazil in 1961, but was removed after the 1964 Brazilian coup d'état.
+The new military regime dismantled PTB by the Institutional Act Number Two in 1965.
+Most of the PTB's members went to join the Brazilian Democratic Movement or were exiled from Brazil.

-After the return of the multi-party system in 1979, Brizola attempted to refound PTB, but the name was given to a more moderate group led by Ivete Vargas, Getúlio's niece, in 1980, and Brizola and most members of the PTB founded the Democratic Labour Party (PDT) instead.
+After the return of the multi-party system in 1979, Brizola attempted to refound PTB, but the name was given to a more moderate group led by Ivete Vargas, Getúlio's grand-niece, in 1980, and Brizola and most members of the PTB founded the Democratic Labour Party (PDT) instead.